manasyesuarthana/static-site-server/README.md

 This was achieved by the two bash scripts: `setup.sh` and `deploy.sh`:

 - `setup.sh`: a script used to set up the OS of the remote server -- install updates, software, starting services (`nginx` and `firewalld`), and setting up permissions -- This script will be transferred to the server using `scp` and executed remotely using `ssh`.
 - `deploy.sh`: a script that will be run on my local machine.
-This sets up the connection between my machone and the remote server by generating SSH keys and will sync web files to the remote server using `rsync`.
+This sets up the connection between my machine and the remote server by generating SSH keys and will sync web files to the remote server using `rsync`.

 Additional script `cleanup.sh`: to demobilize (un-deploy) the static website from the remote server, clean up artifacts, and stop the services from running.